Panzer Gnauck

 Diane Boyd

-Diane Boyd, a renowned wildlife biologist and conservationist has dedicated her life to the study and preservation of wolves.
-Beginning her career in 1977 alongside esteemed researcher Dr. L. David Mech, Diane's passion for these magnificent creatures took her from Minnesota to the Rocky Mountains of Montana.
-Tracking the first radio-collared gray wolf to recolonize the Western United States, Diane played a vital role in the restoration of wolf populations and the revitalization of Yellowstone National Park's ecology.
-Her extensive 30-year tenure at the US Fish & Wildlife Service as a research biologist saw her contribute to essential projects, including population surveys and habitat assessments.
-Although retiring from the Service in 2014, Diane's commitment to conservation remains unwavering.
-Today, she continues to champion wildlife management and species preservation, focusing particularly on wolves and their vital role in the natural world.
-Her groundbreaking work serves as an inspiration for generations to come.
+Diane Boyd, a renowned wildlife biologist and conservationist, has devoted her life to studying and preserving wolves.
+Tracking the first radio-collared gray wolf to return naturally to the Western United States from Canada, Diane played a crucial role in wolf population restoration and the revival of Yellowstone National Park's ecology.
+With a 30-year career at the US Fish & Wildlife Service as a research biologist, she contributed to vital projects, including population surveys and habitat assessments.
+Even after retiring, Diane's dedication to conservation remains steadfast.
+Today, she continues to advocate for wildlife management and species preservation, with a special focus on the essential role of wolves in our natural world.

 John Vucetich